 DIDACTIC: The didactic curriculum will augment the hands-on surgical training of the PA Fellow throughout the 12 month program.
 The PA Fellow will learn the fundamentals of critical care medicine, care of the critically injured, ventilator management, evaluation and treatment of surgical emergencies, subspecialty fundamentals, and/or complications during the dedicated small classrooms lectures given by the AMC Faculty.
-In addition the PA Fellow will attend lectures, Grand rounds, seminars, surgical case conferences, and morbidity/ mortality conferences to broaden the Fellow’s knowledge base to further optimize their clinical acumen and ability to care for critically ill surgical patients.
+In addition the PA Fellow will attend lectures, grand rounds, seminars, surgical case conferences, and morbidity/ mortality conferences to broaden the Fellow’s knowledge base to further optimize their clinical acumen and ability to care for critically ill surgical patients.

-Simulation Lab: Albany Medical College’s Patient Safety and Clinical Competency Center (PSCCC) house an incredible collection of simulation and clinical training resources to educate the students and health care workers of AMC.
+Simulation Lab: Albany Medical College’s Patient Safety and Clinical Competency Center (PSCCC) houses an incredible collection of simulation and clinical training resources to educate the students and health care workers of AMC.
 The PA Fellow will also have access to the PSCCC using life-like mannequins and other cutting-edge training tools to further develop their surgical and clinical skills in a safe and realistic medical setting in many of the following activities:

 CLINICAL: The clinical curriculum will allow the PA Fellow the skill set to be a more comfortable and competent surgical provider upon completion of the 12 month Fellowship.
 Duties will include the following, but not limited to: History/ Physicals, writing pre/post op orders, daily notes and clinical updates in hospital record, making rounds, responding to calls, ordering diagnostic studies, collaborating with surgical team members, assisting in the operating room, learning and performing invasive procedures with supervision.
 Fellows should plan to work 50 hours per week, including night and weekend shifts will be assigned based on a rotational basis.
 All of our rotation schedules are in compliance with ACGME and New York State work regulations.